Master of Chiropractic (Including Foundation Year)

 The Welsh Institute of Chiropractic (WIoC) has 18 treatment rooms, a digital X-ray suite, MRI facilities and a functional rehabilitation suite where you can apply the theoretical knowledge gained into practice.

-* Evidence of observation of a minimum 3 hours of a chiropractor in clinical practice and a statement of health is required.
+* Evidence of observation of a minimum three hours of a chiropractor in clinical practice.

 * An IELTS (or equivalent) minimum average score of 6.0 is required for non-UK applicants.

 We look for a high level of motivation and evidence of a significant level of proficiency in both numeracy and literacy.
 Those students without any formal qualifications should contact the University of South Wales directly.
 All applications are considered on an individual basis.

 Typical A-Level Offer